-What type s of buildings are e near the stream? nstruction near the stream?
-Yes No tream?
-Paved Unpaved No roads Are there livestock near th ne stream?
-Yes No Are there farm fields near the stream?
-Yes No Does the s er or through anything? is going on near n, logging, someth Describe of or draw the thing gs you see near the stream:
+What types of buildings are near the stream?

+Is there constr ruction near the s tream?
+Yes No Are there roads near the stream?
+Paved Unpaved No roads Are there livestock near the stream?
+Yes No Are there farm n fields near the s tream?
+Yes No Does the stream flow under or through anything?
+If so, what?

-What do the stream banks look like? (describe) Do you see garbage or junk next to the stream?
-Y N Do you see garbage or junk in the stream?
-Y N Do you see mud, silt, or sand in the stream?
-Y N Do you see human-built structures on the bank?
-Y N Do you see human-built structures in the stream?
-Y N Algae or scum?
-Y N Foam or sheen?
-Y N Organic waste in the stream?
-Y N Livestock in the stream?
-Y N Discharging pipes?
-Y N Any pipes?
-Y N Ditches entering the stream?
-Y N For any "yes" answers above, describe what you see:
+What else is going on near the stream? (recreation, logging, something else?)

+Describe or draw the things you see near the stream:

+What do the stream banks look like? (describe)

+Do you see garbage or junk next to the stream?
+Y N

+Do you see garbage or junk in the stream?
+Y N

+Do you see mud, silt, or sand in the stream?
+Y N

+Do you see human-built structures on the bank?
+Y N

+Do you see human-built structures in the stream?
+Y N

+Algae or scum?
+Y N

+Foam or sheen?
+Y N

+Organic waste in the stream?
+Y N

+Livestock in the stream?
+Y N

+Discharging pipes?
+Y N

+Any pipes?
+Y N

+Ditches entering the stream?
+Y N

+For any "yes" answers above, describe what you see: